 Stephanie Nemchik - Director of Membership

-Stephanie is currently an aspiring entrepreneur working to start her own business as a management and workplace culture consultant and hopes that the involvement of such an impactful community like Women Entrepreneurs of Minnesota, will help give her the tools and connections to make her business a reality.
+Stephanie is currently an aspiring entrepreneur working to start her own business and hopes that the involvement of such an impactful community, like Women Entrepreneurs of Minnesota, will help give her the tools and connections to make her business a reality.